deis/workflow/src/applications/using-buildpacks.md

 ## Compile Hooks

-Sometimes, an application needs a way to stop or check if a service is running before building an app, and sometimes it requires notifying a service that the [Builder][] has finished compiling the app.
+Sometimes, an application needs a way to stop or check if a service is running before building an app, which may require notifying a service that the [Builder][] has finished compiling the app.
 In order to do this, an app can provide two files in their `bin/` directory:

 ```
 bin/pre-compile